akinalpfdn/BeamOfLights/INSTRUCTIONS.md

 # Beam of Lights - Development Instructions

 ## Project Overview
-A minimalist puzzle game where players follow light beams through a grid to find the escape path.
-The game features calming visuals with gradient light beams that fade from bright to dim, creating a relaxing puzzle experience.
+A minimalist sliding puzzle game where players tap light beams to make them slide linearly out of the canvas in their arrow direction.
+The game features calming visuals with comet-like gradient light beams that have a bright white tip fading to pale at the tail.
+The goal is to remove all intertwined beams from the canvas by tapping them in the correct order - if a beam hits another beam during its slide, it bounces back to its original position.

 ## Design Principles
-- **Minimalist & Clean**: Simple geometric shapes, plenty of white space
+- **Minimalist & Clean**: Simple geometric shapes, plenty of white space, no visual markers
-- **Calming Colors**: Soft pastels, gradient light beams (bright at source → fading at end)
+- **Calming Colors**: Soft pastels, comet-like gradient beams (bright white at tip → fading pale at tail)
-- **Smooth Animations**: Gentle transitions, no harsh movements
+- **Smooth Animations**: Gentle sliding transitions, parallel beam movements, bounce-back effects
-- **Relaxing Experience**: Brain-teasing but stress-free
+- **Relaxing Experience**: Brain-teasing but stress-free sliding puzzle mechanics

 ---